 DM: Can you tell me a bit about Suchitoto as a community?

 PO: (During the war) rebel forces emerged from local families, because of the hard hand of the government forces here—12,000 people died in Suchitoto.
 There were six massacres.
 One of the reasons why Suchitoto seemed to be problematic to Government was that the people were superbly organized because of the presence of two Catholic priests, who, in the midst of the poverty early on, began cooperatives and an alternative agricultural school.
 Also, the Sisters’ presence here, as educational agents who explored justice issues, helped organization.
 There were lots of retreats and Christian Based Community work, too.

 The people began to talk about the fact that they had no medical attention, no options for schooling, no decent housing, and that farmers who worked the land didn’t have the right to own the land.
 Suchitoto was a wealthy town, and that meant it had many hacienda owners living in the urban area, and very mistreated poor people working the land in the rural surrounding area—“mistreated” in the sense that they were just barely surviving, not in the sense that they were brutalized physically.

 This speaking out against injustice—this kind of an expression of strong-voice to government—really drew attention.
 But, the military forces’ attempt to try to quiet the organization via massacres only kept putting gasoline on a fire, and organization got stronger. …But these people never justified their protests without using the litmus test of their faith.

-DM: Can you tell me about the history, and present work, of the Centro Arte para la Paz?
+DM: Tell us about the history, and present work, of the Centro Arte para la Paz.